conduktor/conduktor-docs/docs/guides/conduktor-in-production/admin/user-access/session-lifetime.md

 ---
 sidebar_position: 210
-title: Session lifetime
+title: Manage session timeout
 description: Session lifetime in Conduktor
 ---
 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

-## Session lifetime overview
+## Session timeout overview

 Conduktor uses long and short-lived tokens to verify authenticated users.
 By default, **the maximum session lifetime is three days**.
 This means that you can close Console and return within the three day window to continue your session without needing to re-authenticate.